Modeling and Passivity Properties of Multi-Producer District Heating Systems: Hydraulic Model

-\item {In the multiple producer case, Lemma~1 of \cite{DePersis2011} is no longer applicable.
-Concretely, the sub-block $H$ of the fundamental loop matrix $F$ contains, necessarily, elements in $\{-1,0,1 \}$, whereas in the single producer case the orientation of the system's edges can be arranged such that $H_{i,j}\in \{0,1 \}$.} {One salient implication is that (component-wise) positive solutions $q_{\mathrm{f}}$ of~\eqref{eq:flow_dynamics_qf} do not imply that $q_{\mathrm{E}}$ in \eqref{eq:hydraulic_model_dae_vector} remains in the positive orthant $\mathbb{R}^{n_{\mathrm{E}}}_{\geq 0}$.
-In the next section, this is considered to define a matrix which is central in DH system's thermal dynamic modeling (see equation~\eqref{eq:flow-dep-incidence}).}
+\item \revtwo{In the single producer case treated in \cite{DePersis2011}, the orientation of the edges can be arranged such that a matrix analogous to $B_\mathrm{b}$ in \eqref{eq:split_fund_loop_mat} has components only in $\{0,1\}$.
+This cannot be guaranteed in our system setup (multi-producer, meshed distribution network). \revtwo{One salient implication of this is that (component-wise) positive solutions $q_{\mathrm{f}}$ of~\eqref{eq:flow_dynamics_qf} do not imply that $q_{\mathrm{E}}$ in \eqref{eq:hydraulic_model_dae_vector} remains in the positive orthant $\mathbb{R}^{n_{\mathrm{E}}}_{\geq 0}$.
+In the next section, this is taken into account when defining a matrix which is central in the DH system's thermal dynamic modeling (see equation~\eqref{eq:flow-dep-incidence}).}}

 \item Differently from Theorem~\ref{theorem:overall_flows}, the DH system's flow dynamics in \cite{hauschild_ph_20,krug_DH_2021,rein_rom_2021} are not formulated as an ODE.

 \end{enumerate}} \end{remark}